rajnishshaw/bytebite/README.md

 * Replace "<<S3_BUCKET_NAME>>" with S3 bucket name created by the cloudformation
 * Replace "<< API-URL>>" with API gateway end point created by the cloudformation
 * Save the changes
-* Ensure your aws credentials are set environment variable
+* Go to terminal , ensure your aws credentials are set in environment variable
 * Start the UI
 ```
   cd /code/gui/byteBite